-Afternoon Workshops and Site Visits - Participate in activities with special guests from community groups, cooperatives, socially responsible businesses, labor unions, political advocacy organizations, environmental projects, urban farms, research institutes, and philanthropies.
+Afternoon Workshops and Site Visits - Participate in activities with special guest speakers and/or visit historical sites and collections, local museums, places of worship, community groups, cooperatives, socially responsible businesses, labor unions, political advocacy organizations, environmental projects, urban farms, research institutes, and philanthropies.

 The promise of – and the struggle for – freedom is one of the enduring narratives of human society.
 The faculty will call upon knowledge and experience from many sources:

 This academy has been designed for students who are interested in: